scottgriv/PRG-Personal-Repository-Guidelines/guidelines/category_guidelines.md

 - This is not a category, but rather a lack of one - your average GitHub repository.
 - This is a project that does not follow the **Personal Repository Guidelines (PRG)**.
-- It is considered unoptimized and will not be included in your **PRG Collection** unless you add a **PRG Connection File** (unless the flags are configured to bring it in, and if that is the case, it will come over as **Optimized**).
+- It is considered an unoptimized or "standard" projects, and will not be included in your **PRG Collection** unless you add a **PRG Connection File** (unless the flags are configured to bring it in, and if that is the case, it will come over as **Optimized**).

 <a id="profile-prg-collection"></a>